 Instructions

-• Add the broccoli florets and stems and sauté for 2 minutes.
+- Add the broccoli florets and stems and sautรฉ for 2 minutes.
 Add the cannellini beans, cashews, broth, salt, and black pepper to taste.
 Stir to combine.
+If needed, add a bit more broth to slightly cover everything.
 Bring to a boil.
 Reduce the heat and simmer partially covered for 15 minutes, stirring a couple times, until broccoli is tender and soft.

-• Meanwhile, measure out the Finishing Ingredients and prepare the Crispy Nutty Crumbles.
+- Meanwhile, measure out Finishing Ingredients and prepare Crispy Nutty Crumbles.

-• Transfer soup to four bowls.
+- Transfer soup to four bowls.
 Drizzle a bit of olive oil on top and sprinkle a few spoons of Crispy Nutty Crumbles.
 Serve with crusty bread.
+NOTE: when reheating leftovers, thin out with leftover broth (or water).

 Notes